 Footway Crossing (Dropped Kerb)

-Under the Roads (Scotland) Act 1984, permission requires to be obtained from the local Roads Authority before a footway crossing can be installed.
+Under the Roads (Scotland) Act 1984, permission requires to be obtained from the local Roads Authority before a footway crossing (dropped kerb) can be installed.
 A footway crossing is formed by lowering the kerbs to allow residents to drive a vehicle across the footway to gain access between their property and the public road.

-To apply for a footway crossing:
+To apply for a footway crossing, the following conditions must be met:

 Apply